ilpropheta/daje/README.md

 If you feel like connecting with me on HackerRank, here is my profile: https://www.hackerrank.com/ilpropheta

+## This is NOT a library.

+Files in this repository are not intended to be included somewhere.
+They contain snippets, functions, data structures, easy to copy-and-paste into the challenge editor.

 ## Why "daje"?
 Don't try to find any acronym for "daje".
 It's roman slang meaning something like "Yippee!".
 This repository is named "daje" merely for two reasons: on one hand I generally name github repository as roman words, on the other hand when I solve a challenge I exult by shouting out "daje!".